Dreams kept in a secret place

 When you rescue members of Sonic Team in the game, they sometimes give you special passwords.
 Most of them allow you to play as different characters - this is the only way to control Big, Lead, Iria, and Chris.

 These passwords have been on the Internet since the game's release.
 But are there any hidden ones?
-Loading a save state into a disassembler reveals three fairly obscure ones:
+Examining a save state reveals three fairly obscure ones:

 BRANGERS11